 Locations 900 through 969.
 Location codes 900 through 969, which are reserved exclusively for charter schools, are required for recording charter school revenues and expenditures and balance sheet.
 Each charter school must have a unique location code that identifies the school and level.
-So that the level can be identified, the structure on the next page must be followed when assigning location codes.
+So that the level can be identified, the following structure must be used when assigning location codes.